 As mentioned earlier, rhodium is rare and expensive.
 Due to price volatility, re-plating your pieces can run you upwards of $100.

-Due to the fact that rhodium plating fades and leaves your white gold and sterling silver exposed, you still need to worry about scratches and tarnish.
+Due to the fact that rhodium plating fades and leaves your white gold/sterling silver exposed, you still need to worry about scratches and tarnish.
 This leaves many people with the following thought:

-If you’re simply prolonging the inevitable, then why waste your time and money constantly re-plating your pieces?
+If you’re simply prolonging the inevitable, why waste your time and money constantly re-plating your pieces?
 This is an important thing to consider when weighing your buying options.

-Jewelry should be worn and displayed for its natural beauty, not glossed over and hidden with a manufactured coating.
+Jewelry should be worn and displayed for its natural allure - not glossed over and hidden with a manufactured coating.
 There are more effective and less expensive methods to protect your jewelry and keep its beauty intact!